miroslavpejic85/mirotalksfu/README.md

 ---

-If you need help to deploy `MiroTalk SFU` instance on `your dedicated cloud server`, or for other needs, don't hesitate to contact us at sfu.mirotalk@gmail.com
+To set up your own instance of `MiroTalk SFU` on a dedicated cloud server, please refer to our comprehensive [self-hosting documentation](https://docs.mirotalk.com/mirotalk-sfu/self-hosting/).
+This guide will walk you through the process step by step, ensuring a smooth and successful deployment.

 </details>